Baqend/guide/src/index.md

 });
 ```

-**Note:** a OAuth login will be aborted after 5 minutes of inactivity.
-The timeout can be changed with the timeout option.
+<div class="note"><strong>Note:</strong> An OAuth login will be aborted after 5 minutes of inactivity.
+The timeout can be changed with the timeout option.</div>

 ### Baqend Code